 Helping Your Parents Pick Out Patterned Laminate Flooring for Their Kitchen

 Before hardwood floors came back into fashion, patterned laminates were the pinnacle of home décor.
 Inexpensive, easy to install, and impervious to even the messiest spills, virtually everyone you knew had these plasticky floors in their kitchen.

-If you wanted to show your school pride in the ’50s, there was no better way to do so than by wearing your letterman jacket around town.
+If you wanted to show your school pride in the '50s, there was no better way to do so than by wearing your varsity letter around town.
 And if you were a girl, you might be lucky enough to have your boyfriend lend you his.
-For more ’50s romance, check out 40 Old-Fashioned Relationship Tips That Still Apply Today.
+For more '50s romance, check out 40 Old-Fashioned Relationship Tips That Still Apply Today.

 Thinking Marilyn Monroe Was the Epitome of Glamour

 Even before she went platinum and breathily extolled the virtues of diamonds, you thought Marilyn Monroe was the most glamorous girl you'd ever seen.
 From her auburn waves to her curvy shape, she was peak '50s perfection.

 Prior to the advent of the multiplex, drive-in movies were the best way to see a film.
 You'd park your car, tune in on the radio, and enjoy hours of entertainment every weekend during the summer.

 Hanging Out in Your Parents' Sunken Living Room

 Whether you were inviting friends over for cocktails or having a massive holiday celebration, fashionable 1950s homes were meticulously maintained for entertaining purposes.
 Of course, no room was better suited to gathering guests than your sunken living room, where you could relax far from (or at least a few inches below) the hustle and bustle in the kitchen.